She-Wolf of London (TV series): Characters

 Kate Hodge – As a graduate student Randi Wallace, who after surviving a werewolf attack, fears what she will become every time there's a full moon.

-Neil Dickson – As mythology professor Ian Matheson, who helps Randi (Kate Hodge), search for a cure.
+Neil Dickson – As mythology professor Ian Matheson, who helps Randi (Kate Hodge), search for a cure, he develops a sense of humor and he is the protector of Randi.

 Background

 She-Wolf of London was part of the Hollywood Premiere Network, an early attempt by Universal Television to create an "ad-hoc" syndication network.
 The series premiered along with two other shows, Shades of L.A. and They Came from Outer Space, on October 9, 1990.
 The package aired on many of the stations that would later become either UPN or WB affiliates.

 The series included female nudity in some episodes, something not uncommon to European television, but considered taboo for U.S. non-cable television programming.

 Midway through the first season, HTV pulled their financial backing, and the lower budget forced production to move to Los Angeles for the final six episodes.
 The series was retitled Love and Curses; Neil Dickson's character was dismissed from his position as a British professor and moved to L.A. to become the host of a talk show investigating the paranormal (explained by the success of one of his books after it was issued with a trashy mass market title).
 The joint UK/US production ended after its first season, along with the cancellation of two other Hollywood Premiere Network shows.

 Episodes of the series ran on the Sci-Fi Channel for a short time following its cancellation.
 For these airings, the Love and Curses episodes were retitled She-Wolf of London.
 The opening sequence for these episodes were replaced by the show's original opening.
 These episodes were also retitled when run in Britain on Sky One, with the opening moments of the She-Wolf titles used to establish the series's title logo, before the titles cut to the Love and Curses opening credits sequence.